AMReX-Combustion/PelePhysics/Docs/cvode/source/IntroductionToCvode.rst

 ==============================

 CVODE is part of a software family called sundials for SUite of Nonlinear and DIfferential / ALgebraic equation Solver [LLNL2005]_.

-Currently, CVODE development version is v5.0.0, while the stable release version is v4.1.0. **The version used with PelePhysics is v4.0.2.**
-Cvode can be `easily downladed <https://computation.llnl.gov/projects/sundials/sundials-software>`_.
+**The version used with PelePhysics for the tests presented in this document is v4.0.2.
+This does not mean this is the recommended version to link with PelePhysics.
+Always refer to** :ref:`sec:GetCVODE` **to know which versions of CVODE/SuiteSparse to use !!**

 In the following, details pertaining to the methods implemented in `PelePhysics` are provided.
 The interested user is referred to the very exhaustive `CVODE User-guide <https://computation.llnl.gov/sites/default/files/public/cv_guide.pdf>`_ for more information.